 Chiropractic is a licensed health care profession that emphasizes the body’s ability to heal itself.
-Treatment typically involves manual therapy, often including spinal manipulation.
-Other forms of treatment, such as exercise and nutritional counseling, may be used as well.
+Treatment typically involves manual therapy, often including spinal adjustments.
+Other forms of therapeutics may also be used such as exercise, home care, and nutritional counseling.
+Most insurances are accepted for chiropractic care.

-Chiropractors approach patient care in a manner similar to that used in conventional medicine.
-They interview the patient, obtain a detailed health history, perform an examination, do tests, and develop a working diagnosis.
-They then develop a management plan, start treatment, and monitor the patient’s progress.
-Chiropractors often treat problems related to the musculoskeletal system.
+Chiropractors approach patient care in a uniquely specific manner.
+They interview the patient, obtain a detailed health history, and perform an evaluation of the spine.
+The purpose of the the chiropractic encounter is to develop and relationship between the cause and effect of the patient's condition.
+They then develop a care plan and monitor the patient’s progress over time.
+Chiropractors often treat problems related to the nervous, muscular, and/or skeletal systems.

-The manual treatment methods used by chiropractors range from stretching and sustained pressure to specific joint manipulations, which are usually delivered by hand and involve a quick and gentle thrust.
-The purpose of the manipulations is to improve joint motion and function.
-Manipulations are most commonly done on the spine, but other parts of the body may also be treated in this way.
+The manual methods used by chiropractors range from stretching and sustained pressure to specific joints, which are usually delivered by hand and involve a quick and gentle thrust.
+The purpose of the adjustments is to improve joint motion, function, and alignment of the vertebral column.

 At New Health Chiropractic, Dr. Morris is an in-network provider for most insurances, including Highmark Blue Cross Blue Shield, Independent Health, Aetna, United Health Care, Empire BCBS, and others.
 Please call or text 716-649-8200 for more information on the specifics of your plan benefits.